 Black Friday is a great way for consumers to get discounted products.
 But for brands, it may feel like you’re contributing to excessive consumption and overspending.
 If you or your boss is feeling apprehensive about jumping on the Black Friday bandwagon, here are some compelling reasons why you should give it a go:

-• ‘Black Friday’ organic search skyrockets: Search volume for ‘Black Friday’ increased by a staggering 419% since 1st September 2022.
-This isn’t unexpected, however.
+- ‘Black Friday’ organic search skyrockets: Search volume for ‘Black Friday’ spikes in November every year.
 People are more likely to be searching for this term as the date draws nearer, so make sure you get your Black Friday marketing campaigns ready and optimise your online store.

 Your Black Friday marketing campaigns don’t just have to involve slapping big discount codes on your products.
 Here are some creative Black Friday ideas from small ecommerce brands you can use to attract potential customers.
-(And remember, you can use some of the ideas for the entire holiday shopping season including Christmas and Cyber Monday).
+(And you can use some of these promotion ideas for the entire holiday shopping season including Christmas and Cyber Monday).

 1. Make a stand